Deceased Animals & End of Life Services

 MCAS does not offer pickup for personal pets, but the following resources are available for end-of-life services and cremation.

-• Oregon Humane Society: End of life services, including euthanasia and cremation fees, vary from $14 to $581 depending on your pet’s weight.
-Appointments are needed.
-Please call (503) 285-7722
+• Oregon Humane Society: End-of-life services, including euthanasia and cremation fees vary from $14 - $231.
+If euthanasia services are needed in addition to cremation services please call (503) 285-7722 to schedule an appointment.

-For deceased pets please call us at (503) 988-7387 during regular phone hours to file a report or use the Deceased Animal Removal Request form.
-Our animal services officers will remove dead domestic animals and pets on public property (except freeways).
-Deceased cats and dogs will be checked for microchips so owners can be contacted.
+(For removal of deceased animals, please call us at (503) 988-7387 during normal business hours to file a report or use the link below to make an online report requesting a Deceased Animal Pickup.
+Animal Control Officers will only remove deceased domesticated animals from public property.
+All cats and dogs will be scanned for a microchip so that owners can be contacted.

 Rabbits